An angry customer smashes a shop window

-The Al Ain Court of First Instance ruled that a man should pay the owner of a tailoring shop an amount of 10,640 dirhams, in compensation for smashing the shop’s windows and disrupting work with it.
+The Al Ain Court of First Instance ordered a man to pay 10,640 dirhams to the owner of a sewing shop, in compensation for smashing the shop’s windows and obstructing work in it.

-In the details, Khayyat filed a lawsuit against a customer, in which he demanded that he be obligated to pay him an amount of 5 thousand and 640 dirhams and obligated him to pay 50 thousand dirhams in compensation for the damages incurred by the defendant’s action and with a delay interest of 12% from the date of the claim until the date of payment.
-In addition to the fees and expenses, pointing out that the defendant stormed the clothing sewing shop and caused material damage to it amounting to 5 thousand and 640 dirhams, and also caused the shop’s customers to refrain from dealing with it as a result of that storming, and the defendant was convicted of that act under a criminal ruling, while he did not The defendant appears despite being announced
+In the details, a tailor filed a lawsuit against a customer, who demanded that he pay 5,640 dirhams to him and oblige him to pay 50,000 dirhams in compensation for the damages incurred by the defendant, indicating that the customer stormed the sewing shop and caused material damage amounting to 5,640 dirhams.
+This caused the shop’s customers to refrain from dealing with him as a result of that break-in, and he was convicted of that under a criminal ruling.

-For its part, the court clarified in the rationale for its ruling that the Civil Transactions Law stipulates that every damage to a third party obliges its perpetrator, even if he is not discerning, to guarantee the damage, noting that what is proven from the papers and the penal judgment is that the cause of the damage to the property of the plaintiff is the fault of the defendant who deliberately damaged it.
-Glass of the facility owned by the plaintiff.
+In the merits of the ruling, the court stated that it is established from the papers and the criminal judgment that the cause of the damage to the plaintiff’s property was the fault of the defendant who deliberately damaged the glass of the facility owned by the plaintiff.

-The court confirmed that the defendant’s mistake was proven, and that the plaintiff had presented an invoice worth 5,640 dirhams, which he decided was the value of repairing the damage to the glass of the institution caused by the defendant, and it was not challenged by the defendant, and therefore the defendant’s liability is occupied by the plaintiff with an amount The bill is the value of what has been repaired, especially since the defendant did not appear before the court to pay the lawsuit with any defense or defense against it, and the court did not establish the defendant’s innocence of that amount.
+The court confirmed that the defendant’s mistake was fixed, and that the plaintiff submitted an invoice amounting to 5,640 dirhams, the value of repairing the damage to the store’s glass caused by the defendant, and it was not appealed by the defendant, and therefore the defendant’s liability is occupied by the plaintiff with the amount of the invoice, the value of what was repaired.
+Especially since the defendant did not appear before the court in order to present the lawsuit with any plea or defense that would harm it, and the court did not establish the defendant’s innocence of that amount.

-Regarding the request for the rest of the compensation, the court indicated that the defendant’s error is proven and may result in damage represented in the exposure of the shop to malfunction and deprivation of the plaintiff from benefiting from it.
-Thousands of dirhams as compensatory compensation for all the damages suffered by him, and the court ruled to oblige the defendant to pay the plaintiff an amount of 10 thousand and 640 dirhams according to the reasons and expenses, and the rest of the requests were rejected.
+Regarding the request for the rest of the compensation, the court indicated that the defendant’s error is fixed and may result in damage represented in the exposure of the shop to malfunction and deprivation of the plaintiff from benefiting from it, and there is a causal relationship between the error and the damage, so the defendant is legally obligated to compensate him for that damage.
+He reimbursed all the damages he suffered, and the court ruled obliging the defendant to pay the plaintiff 10 thousand and 640 dirhams, and obliging him to pay fees and expenses.

 Follow our latest local and sports news and the latest political and economic developments via Google news